Workshopshed/sam32wifiesp/README.md

 ## Contributing

 Probably best to contribute to the upstream projects.
-I just needed something that worked and hope this also helped you complete your projects.
+I just needed something that worked and hope this also hope this helped you complete your projects.